kheller18/seattle-crime-analysis/README.md

 ## 2. Usage

-  After cloning the respository locally, you'll need to have the packages listed in [Installation](#1-installation) installed on your machine.
+  After cloning the repository locally, you'll need to have the packages listed in [Installation](#1-installation) installed on your machine.
 To do so, you'll need to activate your conda dev environment and running the following commands:

       ```
       pip install pandas